What is metacognition?

 Reflection is a fundamental part of the plan-monitor-evaluate process.
 Encouraging learners to self-question throughout the process will support this reflection.

 In the rest of this unit, we will look at the basics of metacognition in more detail.
-We will discuss the benefits, look at the research behind metacognition and discover some practical examples.
+We will discuss the benefits, look at the theory behind metacognition and discover some practical examples.

 Throughout the unit, you will be encouraged to reflect upon metacognition and to think about how you can integrate it into your own classroom practice.
 At the end of the unit there is a glossary of key words and phrases.